 Back-to-school shoppers reportedly spent more than $82 million dollars last year.
 That’s more than what was recorded for Valentine’s and…

-You don’t want to be a target for hackers so you need bulletproof security to stop and withstand any breach or attack.
+You don’t want to be a target for hackers so you need bulletproof security to stop or prevent any attack.
 A 2019 study, showed more than 150,000 small business websites were infected with malware and any given moment.
 Having your website be counted in that number can mean devastation to your brand’s reputation.
-Bulletproof security means that your website is protected against hackers and would-be cybercriminals ready to exploit a vulnerable website and gain access.
+Bulletproof security means that your website is protected against hackers.
+In addition, would-be cybercriminals are ready to exploit website vulnerabilities to gain access.
 That’s why in this guide we’ll outline five ways you can safeguard your site against security breaches.
 This will helps to protect your brand and by extension, your customers and sensitive data remains bulletproof.
 Let’s get into it.

 This may seem elementary but using a secure password to log into your website is tantamount to your initial security—it’s a no-brainer that your password is counted among the first line of defence against hackers trying to infiltrate your website.

 When creating passwords, you should have a very long and complex password.
 Here are some best practices to use when creating the passwords for your website.

 Smart cybercriminals may try to break into your website using a brute-force attack program which can bypass your password if you have a simple one.
 To help mitigate this and keep password security simple you can use a password-management app, which will suggest choosing a password that is complex and full of random letters, numbers and symbols.
 Making things a lot hard for hackers and cybercriminals.

 Irrespective of which hosting platform or CMS you choose to host your website; constant updates are a persistent reality of a webmaster’s life.
 You want to be sure to check regularly for updates to your server’s operating system, especially if you use VPS hosting, check plugin updates if you use WordPress as your CMS and install new software updates.